-Subsequently John Sykes (later of Thin Lizzy, Whitesnake) was added as second guitarist.
-Jess Cox then sought pastures new, and was replaced by Persian Risk vocalist Jon Deverill.
-This line up released the Classic LP Spellbound in 1981.
-With Deverill's arguably superior vocals and greater experience, the album was critically acclaimed and loved by the fans.
-Battling against the odds and a lack of record company support the band quickly recorded there third album, the under-rated Crazy Nights.
-Poor production did not help the sound quality but this album still has some excellent tracks.
-Shortly after recording and just before the start of a European tour John Sykes decided to leave the band so the band approached ex-Penetration guitarist Fred Purser who had to learn the set in two days flat before touring.
+Also in 1980 John Sykes was added as a second guitarist to compliment the musical direction the band wanted to pursue.
+Jess Cox was replaced by Persian Risk vocalist Jon Deverill and this line up released the classic LP Spellbound in 1981.
+The album was critically acclaimed and loved by the fans.
+Instead of promoting Spellbound to the full with worldwide touring the record company wanted the band to record a third album almost straight away which produced the underrated Crazy Nights album.
+The frustration became apparent within the band and shortly after recording Crazy Nights and just before the start of a European tour John Sykes decided to leave.
+The band approached ex-Penetration guitarist Fred Purser who had to learn the set in two days before the tour began.

-Tygers Of Pan Tang's fourth album The Cage (1982) was their most accomplished effort and things looked promising.
-Unfortunately the record company support was lacking and were not prepared to promote the band unless they agreed to play more cover recordings (following the band's hit with "Love Potion No. 9").
-The band tried to break free from their contract, but MCA's demands exceeded the willingness of any other record company to pay to free the band and the band broke up in frustration.
+The bands fourth album The Cage was their most accomplished effort so far and the future looked promising.
+Unfortunately again the record company intervened and were not prepared to promote the band unless they agreed to play more cover recordings (this followed the band's worldwide hit with "Love Potion No. 9").
+The band tried to break free from their contract to concentrate on their own material, but MCA's demands exceeded the willingness of any other record company to buy out the contract and the band broke up in frustration.

 In 2001, Robb Weir decided to reform the band as a going concern, despite being the only original member.
 Robb wanted to keep the Tygers Of Pan Tang name alive, play the music he loves and to play for the fans that he had remained close to.